psydack/uimgui/README.md

 ### Crispy / weird look
 ![crispy](https://user-images.githubusercontent.com/961971/119237759-e6bfc680-bb14-11eb-8118-b91babee6242.png)
 **Solution** You should change your anti-aliasing from `FXAA` to `None` or `SMAA` or disable post processing.
 To do this, check your camera.

+### HDRP
+- Alpha blending is incorrect when using HDRP.
+Still need to investigate why, it seems like the closer to 50% alpha you get the more opaque an object appears.
+- Procedural rendering is not yet supported on HDRP.

 Credits
 -------